PaulTran47/paultran47.github.io/README.md

 Inspired by Travis Neilson's website

-A website that I gives the world an image of me.
+A website showing the internet who I am.

 It's both a personal and professional website.